Skip To Main Content

 • Majority of teachers in Kindergarten - 3rd grade, resource and intervention have been trained in LETRS, a comprehensive professional learning course about the Science of Reading and foundational reading and writing instruction.

-• Increase the amount of kindergarten and 1st graders that are scoring in the Low risk category in Fastbridge early Reading in the spring
+• Increase the amount of kindergarten and 1st grade students that are scoring in the Low Risk category in Fastbridge Early Reading in the spring.

-• Teachers have access to many forms of assessment data including screeners, progress monitoring and curriculum based measures but will continue to build their capacities in using this data to inform teaching.
+• Educators have access to multiple data sources but will continue to build their capacities in using the data to inform the decision making process in regards to instructional moves.

 • Please provide your school’s goals from last school year and the progress your school has made towards these goals.
 Utilize quantitative and qualitative data to determine progress toward the goal (s).
 As a reminder, all schools serving third grade were required to use Goal #1 (below).